-Rev. William Barber is reviving MLK’s poor people’s campaign.
+Reverend William Barber is reviving MLK’s poor people’s campaign.
 He got arrested the first day of protests.

 — Stand Up KC (@standup_kc) May 14, 2018

-Protestors in Nashville, TN shut down a bridge during rush hour.
+Protestors in Nashville, Tennessee, shut down a bridge during rush hour.

 A protest by the Tennessee Poor People's campaign has shut down the Victory Memorial Bridge (James Robertson Pkwy) in downtown Nashville. pic.twitter.com/EhJqFfFT93